B2B SEO vs B2C SEO: The True Breakdown and Comparison

 Customer Generation is a marketing methodology developed by Directive that focuses on SQLs and Customers instead of legacy metrics like MQLs.
 Our Customer-Led approach gives you the power to impact KPIs including average contract value, trial conversion rate, lifetime value, customer acquisition cost, and more.
 Most B2B SaaS companies start with what they’re selling, not who they are selling to.
 Our approach is structured around your customer segments and customer needs.
 We know that your customers are people.
 We want to change the expectation of what B2B SEO is, by focusing on these customers.

 Customer-Led SEO is the backbone of our organic strategy.
-We have a five-step approach to influences strategy and execution:
+We have a five-step approach to influence strategy and execution:

 - We define customer segments and personas and understand their challenges and needs.